microsoft/clrmd/doc/v2_roadmap.md

 ## Clean up poor design choices from 8 years ago.

-I erased the concept of "Assembly" even though it really exists...
-That was a bad call.

 Should we do our own metadata reading in a lot of cases?
 Is all of this code really needed?  https://github.com/microsoft/clrmd/blob/bbde79ff1d816d15697ae12dc7a5982682a83919/src/Microsoft.Diagnostics.Runtime/src/Desktop/DesktopInstanceField.cs#L47  Maybe.
 Probably.
 I want to go review it and see if we should be pushing that to ISOSDac to provide data instead of doing a lot of this parsing...

 Enumerating types should have been handled much differently.

-##  Allow ClrMD to take dependencies on other libraries instead of being a monolithic DLL.

-ClrMD was built before NuGet existed.
-It used to be very difficult to take dependencies on other DLLs effectively.
-I will likely take some dependencies on other NuGet pacakges and push some of the code out of the library.
-For example, I fully plan to eliminate "DefaultSymbolLocator" and use the CLR diagnostics team's implementation.

-## Drop CLR v2 support?

-I'm considering dropping clr V2 support ("mscorwks.dll" aka CLR 3.5).
-If people are still actually using this I will leave it in.
-Right now it's very poorly tested and likely broken in some cases.
-If there is interest in keeping it around then I plan to add more testing.

 ## Build features in .Net Core v.next to support features.

 Generics support is just broken and terrible and has been forever.
 I am considering doing some work in .Net Core itself so that future versions of the runtime are more debuggable.

-## Testing

-I really hope to find a better solution for testing the product.
-Since we require a crash dump/core dump to debug it's very difficult to have a sane checked-in test environment.

 # Changes from ClrMD 1.1